 1. Whenever possible, start a new yarn at the end of a row.
 Now, that said, there are times when that just isn't going to happen.
 If you are doing colorwork of any kind or if you have a really long row and don't want to cut off that much of a precious yarn, then you just aren't going to always end up with your tails at the end of a row.
 However, if at all possible, start a new yarn at the end of a row.

-2. Always block your fabrics before blocking.
+2. Always block your fabrics before weaving in the ends.
 This gives you the true gauge of the finished fabric and allows you to weave in your ends with the finished tension of your fabric.
 If you weave in the ends before blocking, those ends could pop out a bit when you block the fabric into the final dimensions for your project.

 Selvedge Edge Weave

 First, we are going to show you how we weave in a tail that in a selvedge border.
 In this example, we have a swatch of cabled fabric with a knit 1 selvedge stitch at the beginning and end of every row.

 This technique for weaving in knitted ends is worked from the front side of the fabric and follows the exact path of a knitted stitch.
 We are demonstrating on a swatch of stockinette stitch but the principle is the same no matter what stitch you are using… Follow the outline of your stitch.